open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/http.md

       rego_transform: data.e2e.transform
 ```

-With a config like this, Enterprise OPA will retrieve the document with the specified HTTP request,
+With a config like this, EOPA will retrieve the document with the specified HTTP request,
 and attempt to parse as any of:
 - XML
 - YAML